TRAVEL. COVID-19. FLU.

 - fever (temperature above 37.8°C).

-If you feel uncomfortable, take Paracetamol.
+If you are experiencing any of the symptoms above, Paracetamol can be taken.
 Make sure you take Paracetamol as directed on the label or leaflet

 Should I tell someone if I’m having side effects?